-Preservation of the maximum principle along the edges is clear from \eqref{eq:conditionhatreconedge} and the idea of reconstructing a hat function along the edge.
-Preservation of the maximum principle follows from Theorem \ref{thm:reconplateauinterpol}. \end{proof}
+\end{theorem} \begin{proof} Continuity is a consequence of Theorems \ref{thm:continuitypara} and \ref{thm:continuityhat} and of the fact that the reconstruction along any edge only involves the points on this edge.
+The pointwise and average interpolation property follows from Theorems \ref{thm:reconinterpol} and \ref{thm:reconplateauinterpol}.
+Preservation of the maximum principle along the edges is clear from \eqref{eq:conditionhatreconedge} and the idea of reconstructing a hat function along the edge; preservation of the maximum principle for the cell follows from Theorem \ref{thm:reconplateauinterpol}. \end{proof}

-\begin{theorem} The usage of the reconstruction from Theorem \ref{thm:limitedrecon} in every cell leads to a globally continuous reconstruction. \end{theorem} \begin{proof} It follows trivially by construction (see Sections \ref{ssec:continuitypara}, \ref{ssec:continuitypara}, \ref{ssec:plateauinterpolation}) that the reconstruction in a cell $c$ continuously turns into the reconstruction along the edge as $c \ni (x,y) \to s \in \del c$.
+\begin{theorem} The usage of the reconstruction from Theorem \ref{thm:limitedrecon} in every cell leads to a globally continuous reconstruction. \end{theorem} \begin{proof} It follows by construction (see Sections \ref{ssec:continuitypara}, \ref{ssec:plateauinterpolation}) that the reconstruction in a cell $c$ continuously turns into the reconstruction along the edge as $c \ni (x,y) \to s \in \del c$.
 The reconstructions along the edges only depend on the three point values located on the edge, and thus the limit as $(x,y)$ approaches the same edge from the other cell is the same. \end{proof}